openMVG/openMVG/src/software/Localization/README.md

 ### Usage:

 ```
    -h [ --help ]                      Print this message
   --descriptors arg (=SIFT)          Type of descriptors to use
                                      {SIFT,CCTAG,SIFT_CCTAG}

   --preset arg (=NORMAL)             Preset for the feature extractor when
                                      localizing a new image
-                                     {LOW,NORMAL,HIGH,ULTRA}
+                                     {LOW,MEDIUM,NORMAL,HIGH,ULTRA}
   --calibration arg                  Calibration file
   --sfmdata arg                      The sfm_data.json kind of file generated
-                                     by OpenMVG [it could be also a bundle.out
-                                     to use an older version of OpenMVG]
+                                     by OpenMVG.
-  --descriptorPath arg               Folder containing the .desc [for the older
+  --descriptorPath arg               Folder containing the .desc.
-                                     version of openMVG it is the list.txt].
   --mediafile arg                    The folder path or the filename for the
                                      media to track
   --refineIntrinsics                 Enable/Disable camera intrinsics
                                      refinement for each localized image

-  --results arg (=4)                 [voctree] Number of images to retrieve in
+  --nbImageMatch arg (=4)            [voctree] Number of images to retrieve in
                                      database
   --maxResults arg (=10)             [voctree] For algorithm AllResults, it
                                      stops the image matching when this number